 It only takes a few seconds to sync all your favorite tracks from your phone to your Mac.

 • Sync music from iPhone to Mac using iTunes

 Some iPhone users prefer to use iTunes to sync their music from iPhone to Mac.
 This is a quick and easy way to get all your favorite music on all your devices.

 Here is how to sync your music using iTunes:

 Because most iTunes users already have iTunes on their computer, no additional software is needed to sync music using this method.

-• How to sync iPhone music to Mac Catalina with Finder
+• How to sync iPhone music to Mac Monterey with Finder

-Mac Catalina users can use Finder rather than iTunes to sync iPhone music to their Mac.
+Mac Monterey users can use Finder rather than iTunes to sync iPhone music to their Mac.
 First, make sure your iPhone is connected to your computer via USB cable, then follow these steps:

 The length of time your sync takes will depend on the amount of music you have to be transferred.

 We’ve looked at syncing iPhone to Mac, but what if you want to sync iPad to Mac?
 Perhaps you need to backup important documents from work, store video files or just create a backup of your iPad in case it’s lost or stolen.
 You can sync iPad with Mac for all your data, or select what data you want to backup, like your most important contacts, precious photos, meeting notes or calendar appointment, to ensure your data is synced across all your devices.
 Below, we’ll explain how to sync iPad to Mac, starting with your contacts.